anieumo/Database/README.md

 # Database
-Database to handle clean visualization of data build and easy appendinging of new data
+This Database is a way to handle clean visualization of shot and asset creation.

-Database contains shots, sequences and asset list of fake short, organized in an easily concepted way.
+It contains the shots, sequences, and asset list of a fake short, organized in an easily concepted way.
 Right-clicking on a shot or asset opens a context menu that lets the user add a shot, sequence, new asset version, or new asset.
-Assets for each shot are contained within the shot folder.
+The database is a QModel of an Asset folder for a short film.

+To create a new sequence, right click on the app and "Create New Sequence".
+Sequences are indicated by a camera icon and named witha three letter sequence in thebinput field.
+Once a new sequence is created, right click on that and "Create a New Shot" with a 4 number sequence.
+Beneath that field, one may add an asset type of either a mesh("mesh.main"), a texture("mesh.maps"), or a previz shot("previz").
+Each upload of an asset type is handled by a "version".
+Each version is indicated by a stack of books.